buhman/hexagons/README.rst

 usage
 -----

-hexagons depends on CHICKEN 4.13.0. `notes
+hexagons depends on CHICKEN 5.2.0.
-<https://ptpb.pw/ZjBD/sh>`_ on how to do this in OSX.

 Install dependencies and compile the hexagons client and server with::